Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Introducing yourself and showcasing your relevant qualifications

-I am certain that my qualifications and experiences make me a strong candidate for this role.
-I would be delighted to talk with you more regarding how I could contribute on your staff.
+I believe my credentials and experience make me a excellent candidate for this job.
+I would be delighted to further discuss with you about how I can add value to your team.

 Sincerely,